ScreenshotMonitor/screenshot-capture/README.md

 # Pranas.ScreenshotCapture

-See intro and example at:
+See installation and usage info at: http://screenshotmonitor.com/blog/capturing-screenshots-in-net-and-mono/
-http://screenshotmonitor.com/blog/capturing-screenshots-in-net-and-mono/